scikit-learn-contrib/MAPIE/doc/user_guide.rst

 ==========================================================================

 MAPIE can be used with any kind of sklear-compatible regressor.
-Here, we compare the prediction intervals estimated by the CV+ method using different models:
+Here, we illustrate this by comparing the prediction intervals estimated by the CV+ method using different models:

 - the same polynomial function as before.

-- a XGBoost model via the Scikit-learn API.
+- a XGBoost model using the Scikit-learn API.

-- a simple neural network, a Multilayer Perceptron with three dense layers, via the KerasRegressor wrapper.
+- a simple neural network, a Multilayer Perceptron with three dense layers, using the KerasRegressor wrapper.

-Once again, let’s use our noisy one-dimensional function with input data obtained from a uniform distribution.
+Once again, let’s use our noisy one-dimensional data obtained from a uniform distribution.

 .. code:: python